 CHAM procured and handed over two Brand new Honda XL 125 model motorbikes.
 One was given to Phalombe DHO and the other to Chiradzulu DHO.
 CHAM also procured 35 Buffalo Bicycles which were distributed to 35 CHWs of 35 targeted health facilities for use during vaccine administration.

-During the no cost extension phase, CHAM supported a further maintenance of Phalombe DHO motorbikes that were originally non-functional.
-This was done to further help with efforts on community immunization.
+During the no cost extension phase, CHAM supported maintenance of Phalombe DHO motorbikes that were originally non-functional to strengthen the community immunization program.

 Monitoring and evaluation

-CHAM conducted baseline assessment in Phalombe and Chiradzulu districts, visited 24 facilities and 17 communities’ development committees (ADCs).
+CHAM conducted baseline assessment in Phalombe and Chiradzulu districts, visited 24 facilities and 17 Area development committees (ADCs).
 The assessment used mixed method design to elicit both baseline vaccination uptake and perceptions and suggestions from community members.
-CHAM has taken a participatory evaluation approach involving key stakeholders from Ministry and district.
-Information from the survey will be used to inform recurring interventions that are to follow in demand creation
+CHAM has taken a participatory evaluation approach involving key stakeholders from The Ministry of Health and District Health Office.
+Results from the survey were used to inform recurring interventions that are to follow in demand creation.
+In general, locations with the lowest acceptance were associated with the lowest vaccination uptake.
+The major factors for vaccine hesitancy were concerns with vaccine safety and side effects, lack of trust for pharmaceutical industries and misinformation or conflicting information from the media.
+Factors associated with positive attitudes towards the vaccine included; fear of infecting one’s family members or getting infected, witnessing confirmed COVID-19 cases/deaths, being encouraged by church leader ship and given free will in deciding whether to take the vaccine or not, rather than being forced to go and get it.

 Conducted End of VAN Project Evaluation to comprehensively assess the impact of the VAN project in Phalombe and Chiradzulu district.
 Progress made in the implementation of the Covid-19 vaccination program in terms of change in uptake, perspectives, behaviors and influencing factors among the supported communities were the focus of the evaluation.
 The integration of quantitative household surveys and qualitative focus groups provided multidimensional understanding of drivers of vaccine decision-making at both individual and community levels.
-Results of the evaluation will unearth evidence-based strategies tailored to the local context which helped to contribute to the project’s success and shall inform design of future projects aimed at addressing vaccine hesitancy and increasing Covid-19 vaccination coverage in similar context.
+Results of the evaluation unearthed evidence-based strategies tailored to the local context which helped to contribute to the project’s success and shall inform design of future projects aimed at addressing vaccine hesitancy and increasing Covid-19 vaccination coverage in similar context.

 Successes